 I had previously hosted my travels using Google Sites but (after they came out with their “new sites” experience) decided to self-host to have more control over the appearance.

-Note that links were valid at the time of creation, but may have changed or be invalid in the many years afterwards after the trip was planned and content created.
+Note that links were valid at the time of creation, but may have changed or be invalid in the many years after the trip was planned and content created.
 Likewise, the information was correct at the time of the trip, but since that may be 10 years ago or longer, many things may have changed and the information may no longer be correct.
 But we always had a great time so enjoy your travels and be flexible since the best plans can be derailed.
 But also be prepared to quickly take action and adapt when things go wrong.
 We have had flights delayed/rescheduled, flights cancelled, luggage delayed, and transport strikes.
-The joys of traveling make up for these problems of the moment (or at least it does after you have been home for a while).
+The joys of traveling and having stories to tell make up for these problems of the moment (or at least it does after you have been home for a while and forgot the immediate pain/anxiety).

-As an example of acting quickly when necessary, in 2011 we went to Greece and on checking in for the return flight in Athens, we learned that our plane had not left the US yet because its nose gear was damaged and, since this was the start of low-season, we had to wait until another plane could be flown to Athens and the crew had their rest period; the total delay was around 36 hours.
+As an example of acting quickly when necessary, in 2011 we went to Greece and on checking in for the return flight in Athens, we learned that our plane had not left the US yet because its nose gear was damaged and, since this was the first day of low-season, there were few scheduled flights and so we had to wait until another plane could be flown to Athens and the crew had their rest period; the total delay ended up being around 36 hours.
 While many people took their food vouchers and went to eat since this was lunch time, we went directly to the attached airport hotel (which was very nice BTW) and used our room voucher and got our room.
 The hotel filled-up and some people had to take a bus to another hotel several miles away.

 General Helpful Hints

-- Power is often 220v 50 Hz.
-Most small electronics (e.g., those with a universal power supply such as a phone charger) will work on this power with only a plug adapter from US to EU plugs.
+- Power outside the US is often 220v 50 Hz, but check the local electrical standards of the countries you are visiting.
+Most small electronics (e.g., those with a universal power supply such as a phone charger) will work on this power with only a plug adapter from US to EU or local plugs.
 But different countries use different plugs so I also find a universal adapter very useful.
 If there is a switch associated with the outlet, make sure it is turned on.
-In some hotels in Europe, to conserve electricity, the lights and power to room outlets are switched off when you leave the room.
+In some hotels in Europe, to conserve electricity, the lights and power to room outlets are switched off when you take the room key.
 I always travel with a spare hotel key-card to leave in the the switch just in case.
 But then I also always turn off the lights and TV to save power when out of the room.

-- Be careful using US appliances (such as hair dryers and curling irons unless they are set for 220v) since the higher the voltage will often destroy the appliance and most certainly blow a fuse or trip the circuit breaker.
-On one trip, a couple spend the night in darkness after tripping the breaker when the front desk was closed for the night.
+- Be careful using US appliances (such as hair dryers and curling irons unless they are set for 220v) since the higher voltage will destroy the appliance and most certainly blow a fuse or trip the circuit breaker.
+On one trip to Austria, a couple spend the night in darkness after tripping the room’s circuit breaker after the front desk closed for the night; the next morning at breakfast, the women asked why her curling iron smelled funny.

-- Make sure you notify your credit card company (not necessary for AMEX) and debit-card issuer (bank) that you will be traveling internationally.
-US credit cards will generally NOT work in automated machines (because a signature is required) but will work where there is a human handling the transaction (e.g., train station windows & restaurants).
+- Make sure you notify your credit card company (not necessary for AMEX) and debit-card issuer (i.e., bank) that you will be traveling internationally.
+US credit cards will generally NOT work in automated machines (because a signature is required) but will work where there is a human handling the transaction (e.g., train station windows & restaurants) because they can give you a slip of paper to sign.
 So I make sure I have bills for the ticket machines.
+Worse case, you can use your debit card since it uses a PIN to verify, but I don’t like using debit cards except when getting cash at a bank.

 - After you buy your metro or bus ticket, in most countries, ALWAYS use the (separate) time-stamp machine to validate it (or just write the date/time on it in pen but spell out the date since US dates are written differently)!
 Traveling without a time-stamped ticket can result in a large fine.
-Ignorance or not knowing the language is no excuse to the plain-clothed transit police (this happened to someone who worked for me).
+Ignorance or not knowing the language is no excuse to the plain-clothed transit police (this happened to someone who worked for me) and the large fine is designed to deter people from not paying the transit fare.

 And a couple of other tips that cost money but we have found useful: